North Bontang

-North Bontang (Bontang Utara, /id/) is a district of the Bontang, East Kalimantan, Indonesia.
-As of 2024, it was inhabited by 89,010 people, and currently has a total area of 334 km^{2}.
-Its district seat is located at the village of Bontang Baru.
+North Bontang (Bontang Utara, /id/) is a district of the city of Bontang, in East Kalimantan Province of Indonesia.
+It covers a land area of 31.86 km^{2}, and as at mid 2025, it was inhabited by 90,472 people.
+Its district centre is located in the village of Bontang Baru.

 The district was separated on 1 December 1989 from the former district of Bontang.
-On 16 July 1999, West Bontang was formed out from the district.
-North Bontang shares borders with Teluk Pandan to the north, Teluk Pandan and West Bontang to the west, and South Bontang to the south.
+On 16 July 1999, a new West Bontang District was formed out of the western parts of the district.
+North Bontang shares borders with Teluk Pandan District (of East Kutai Regency) to the north, with Teluk Pandan and West Bontang to the west, and with South Bontang District to the south.

 Governance

 District head office at Bontang Baru, North Bontang.

 Villages

-North Bontang is divided into the following 6 villages (kelurahan), and the district seat is marked bold:
+North Bontang is divided into the following six urban villages (kelurahan), and the district seat is marked bold: